San Francisco Car Violence

 Car Violence

 In 2014, San Francisco instituted a Vision Zero program committing the city to zero traffic related fatalities by 2024.
-Since San Francisco's Vision Zero program went into effect 9 years ago, 272 people have been killed by traffic violence on its streets and 2,108 have been seriously injured by impatient and distracted drivers.
-According to data from the San Francisco Department of Public Health, a driver crashes their car AND injures someone in San Francisco approximately every 3.74 hours.
-That is eight times per day, every single day and yet the majority of San Francisco's elected officials refuse to take this public health crisis seriously or even acknowledge when a pedestrian is killed in their district.
-As San Francisco continues to lose approximately 30 people to traffic violence annually, it is clear that after 8 years its Vision Zero program has failed, despite the city pouring millions of dollars into it.
+Since San Francisco's Vision Zero program went into effect 10 years ago, 333 people have been killed by traffic violence on its streets and 2,598 have been seriously injured by impatient and distracted drivers.
+According to data from the San Francisco Department of Public Health, a driver crashes their car AND injures someone in San Francisco approximately every 2.49 hours.
+That is more than seven times per day, every single day and yet the majority of San Francisco's elected officials refuse to take this public health crisis seriously or even acknowledge when a pedestrian is killed in their district.
+As San Francisco continues to lose approximately 30 people to traffic violence annually, it is clear that after 10 years its Vision Zero program has failed, despite the city pouring millions of dollars into it.

 This project tracks every motor vehicle crash on San Francisco's streets, attempts to identify the victims, analyzes the circumstances surrounding each crash and will soon provide data-backed guidance that will help San Francisco and the SFMTA achieve Vision Zero if they choose to embrace it.
 We are also actively researching the political response to every fatality on our streets (or lack thereof), promises made to improve safety at a crash site and what each politician has actually done.
 The goal of this project is to inform you, the voters of San Francisco, of the ongoing violence on our streets, help our elected officials address it and hold them accountable for delays and inaction.
 San Francisco can achieve Vision Zero but that will only happen if we work together and demand that our elected officials take immediate and aggressive action to slow our streets and prioritize the safety of our most vulnerable road users over the expediency of cars.